 I also tried out Promoted Posts last week, which work in a very similar fashion.
 I bid $5 to promote a single post.
 No bids.
 The only expectation was for a “projected” reach of about 800.
 I didn’t reach anywhere close to that (415).
-But for $5, I got 34 actions (14.7 cents per action), including 17 link clicks (29.4 cents per link click).
+But for $5, I got 34 actions (14.7 cents per action), including 17 The link click metric measures all clicks on links that drive users to properties on and off of Facebook.
+(29.4 cents per link click).

 These are not bad numbers.
 In fact, I’d consider them to be very good.
 So I’ll withhold judgment until I start getting some results.

 Still.
 Facebook, please… Do yourself a favor and provide a little more transparency here.